inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

         - Transformations that you want to see in every downstream model should be applied at this level to avoid repeated code
     - Staging models are generally materialized as Views
         - these are intended to be used downstream for further transformation and are not final products themselves
-        - using views ensures that the downstream modesl will always get the freshest data possible
+        - using views ensures that the downstream models will always get the freshest data possible
         - Conserves space in the data warehouse
     - Staging subdirectories contains at least:
         - One staging model for each object (stg_\<source\>__\<object\>.sql --> e.g. stg_stripe__payments.sql)
         - A _\<source\>__sources.yml file - source definitions, tests, and documentation
         - A _\<source\>__models.yml file - documentation and tests for models in the same directory

-- `Intermediate` folder
+- `INTERMEDIATE FOLDER` (*GENERAL INFO - NOT USED IN THIS PROJECT*)
-    - Are generally used to break up the complexity of Mart models and not needed for simple projects
+    - Are generally used to break up the complexity of Mart models (not needed for simple projects)
     - Common use cases:
-        - Strucutreal simplicfications - intermediate joins before the final joins in the mart models
+        - Structural simplifications - intermediate joins before the final joins in the mart models
         - Re-graining - extend or collapse models to the right granularity
         - Isolating complex operations
     - Subdirectories are based on business groupings (e.g., finance, marketing)